-WRITE TO THE PRISONERS
+WRITE TO THE PEOPLE IN SOLITARY

 Sometimes the best salve against the abyss of solitary confinement is a letter.
-Many of the prisoners in solitary conditions express how much letters mean to them and look forward to mail call each week.
+Many of the people in solitary conditions express how much letters mean to them and look forward to mail call each week.

 https://inmate.tdcj.texas.gov/InmateSearch